InlaidData/Pages/userstories.md

 <b>Acceptance Test</b>:
 			  Test to see if we have:
 			  1. Meaninful improvements able to be made on the players character.
 			  2. Leveling up should not be too easy or too hard, it should be as fair as possible to make an enjoyable game.

+<h3>6 Level Design</h3>

+As an average Dungeon Crawler enjoyer, I like to have maps that are fun and intuitive to travel through.

+<b>Elaboration</b>:
+			  User should be able to traverse different dungeons and make it to the end without too much effort.

+<b>Constraints</b>:
+			  How to create levels that do not take away from the core gamaplay and do not get in the way of the player.

+<b>Effort Estimation</b>:
+			  30 person hours.

+<b>Acceptance Test</b>:
+			  Test to see if we have:
+			  1. Intuitive levels that are easy to navigate.
+			  2. Make them thoughtfully laid out with abundant loot.